West Papua Indonesia Travel Guide

 The most budget-friendly option, providing authentic local experiences with meals included.

-Offer more ease and services, often with set prices for food and drinks.
+Offer more comfort and amenities, often with set prices for meals and drinks.

 Ideal for divers, offering access to remote diving spots and a comprehensive diving experience.

-Navigating local customs and practical advice for a smooth journey.
+Navigating local customs and practical advice for a hassle-free trip.

 ATMs are only available in Sorong.
-Bring plenty of Indonesian Rupiah (IDR) for your entire Raja Ampat stay, as most places on the isles only accept cash.
+Bring plenty of Indonesian Rupiah (IDR) for your entire Raja Ampat islands stay, as the majority of locations on the isles only accept cash.

 Use Reef-safe sunscreen and Insect repellent with DEET for health and comfort.

 Dress modestly, ask permission for photos, and act respectfully of local customs.
-Papuan people are typically welcoming and curious.
+Papuan people are for the most part friendly and curious.

 Patience supports smooth interactions.
 Always use your right hand when handing items.
 Remove shoes before entering homes or traditional buildings.